 So here’s my edit of things to do and places to try if you visit Ibiza in Autumn.

 The rugged coastline has no shortage of delightful small sandy beaches (the island has 56 in total), and if you visit Ibiza off season and stick to the North and more remote parts of the island you’ll be blessed with plenty of sunbathing space to yourself as well as stunning scenery.

-You can check out a full list of beaches on a few Ibiza-centric websites but probably the most useful I’ve found is this page on Ibiza Spotlight.
+You can check out a full list of beaches on a few Ibiza-centric websites but probably the most useful I’ve found is Ibiza Spotlight.
 That being said my personal picks are:

 - Cala Llenya – My perennial vote for Ibiza’s best beach: it is small, has some facilities and chairs, but has a real laid back feel, and perfect shallow water.

 - Agua Blancas – A stunning beach with high rocks